JuliaSymbolics/SymbolicUtils.jl/index.md

 \tableofcontents <!-- you can use \toc as well -->

-Symbols carry type information.
-Compound expressions propagate them.
+In SymbolicUtils, `Sym`, our equivalent of `Symbol`, can carry type information.
+Compound expressions composed of `Sym`s propagate this information.
 A [rule-based rewriting language](#rule-based_rewriting) can be used to find subexpressions that satisfy arbitrary conditions and apply arbitrary transformations on the matches.
 The library also contains a set of useful [simplification rules](#simplification) for expressions of numeric symbols and numbers.
 These can be remixed and extended for special purposes.

 ## Creating symbolic expressions